Diagonal flow detects topology of strata: Introduction

 \subsection{Rauzy--Veech groups}

-The Rauzy--Veech groups are subgroups of the symplectic group generated by the matrices (in a preferred basis) induced by evaluating these cocycles over based loops in the Rauzy diagram.
-It follows from \Cref{t:surjectivity} that Rauzy--Veech groups have finite index in the corresponding monodromy groups.
-We leverage this finiteness with standard techniques of splitting zeroes \cite{Avi-Via07b, Gut19} to extend from simpler strata to more complicated ones in order to prove the following.
+The Rauzy--Veech groups are subgroups of the symplectic group generated by the matrices (in a preferred basis) induced by evaluating these cocycles over based loops in Rauzy diagrams.
+It follows from \Cref{t:pi1-surjective} that Rauzy--Veech groups have finite index in the corresponding symplectic monodromy groups.
+We use this fact to prove the following:

-\begin{restate}{Theorem}{t:zariski} The Rauzy--Veech groups for all components of all abelian strata are Zariski dense in their ambient symplectic groups.
-The same holds for the plus and minus Rauzy--Veech groups for all components of all quadratic strata. \end{restate}
+\begin{restate}{Theorem}{t:zariski} For every component of every abelian stratum, the Rauzy--Veech group is Zariski dense in its ambient symplectic group.
+Furthermore, for every component of every quadratic stratum, the plus and minus Rauzy--Veech groups are Zariski dense in their corresponding ambient symplectic groups. \end{restate}

 The groups of \Cref{t:zariski} that arise, by splitting singularities, from abelian strata are known to be finite index inside the ambient symplectic groups (over $\ZZ$) and hence Zariski dense.
-This was done by Avila--Matheus--Yoccoz \cite{Avi-Mat-Yoc} for abelian hyperelliptic components and by the fourth author \cite{Gut19, Gut17} for all other components mentioned above.
-Using our techniques, and again replying on certain machinery from previous work, our \Cref{t:zariski} gives Zariski density in all cases.
+This was shown by Avila--Matheus--Yoccoz \cite{Avi-Mat-Yoc} for all abelian hyperelliptic components.
+It was extended to all components (abelian or quadratic) that arise from minimal abelian strata by splitting singularites by the fourth author \cite{Gut19, Gut17}.

+With \Cref{t:flow-general} in hand, we can compute the Kontsevich--Zorich cocycle over any loop in $\calC_\root$ and not just along the diagonal flow.
+It is this additional flexibility that allows us, for the question of Zariski density, to consider a symplectic monodromy group instead of a Rauzy--Veech group.

+For the symplectic monodromy groups of abelian differentials, and also for the symplectic monodromy groups induced by the minus piece of the cocycle for quadratic differentials, we directly apply some of Filip's results to obtain Zariski density \cite[Corollary 1.7]{Fil17}.
+For the symplectic monodromy groups induced by the plus piece of the cocycle, we need to discuss \emph{algebraic hulls}.

+The algebraic hull of the Kontsevich--Zorich cocycle restricted to a linear invariant suborbifold $\calN$ can be thought of as the smallest algebraic group into which the cocycle over $\calN$ can be measurably conjugated.
+As such, the hull is both an algebro-geometric and an ergodic-theoretic object.
+Eskin--Filip--Wright showed that the algebraic hull is as large as it can be, namely it equals the stabiliser of the tautological plane (that is, the cohomology classes spanned by the real and imaginary parts of the differential) in the Zariski closure of the symplectic monodromy group \cite[Theorem 1.1]{Esk-Fil-Wri}.
+We remark that, just as the theorem by Eskin--Filip--Wright shows that the algebraic hull is as large as it can be, \Cref{t:flow-general} shows that the flow group is also as large as it can be.
+Thus, for stratum components, \Cref{t:flow-general} can be considered as a dynamical analogue of the result by Eskin--Filip--Wright.

+The plus piece of the Kontsevich--Zorich cocycle does not meet the tautological plane.
+The stabiliser then equals the Zariski closure of the symplectic monodromy group, and hence so does the algebraic hull.
+This result, together with Filip's classification of the possible Lie algebra representations of algebraic hulls \cite[Theorem 1.2]{Fil17}, enables us to show that the Zariski closure of the symplectic monodromy group of the plus piece is $\Sp(2g, \RR)$ by a simple dimension count.